KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 		:language: cpp
 		:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_OpenGL_GetGraphicsBinding
 		:end-before: XR_DOCS_TAG_END_GraphicsAPI_OpenGL_GetGraphicsBinding

+	*The above code is an excerpt from Common/GraphicsAPI_OpenGL.cpp*

 	Because OpenGL is very closely integrated with the platform's windowing system.
 We have different ``XrGraphicsBindingOpenGL[...]KHR`` structures - one per platform.
 At present, there are four: ``XrGraphicsBindingOpenGLXcbKHR``, ``XrGraphicsBindingOpenGLXlibKHR``, ``XrGraphicsBindingOpenGLWaylandKHR`` and ``XrGraphicsBindingOpenGLWin32KHR``.
 Depending on the platform, this function will fill out the relevant structure and return a pointer to that class member, which will be assigned to ``XrSessionCreateInfo::next``.